Research

 Influence of environment on photochemical reactions

 Molecules in solution rotate, collide and inter-change energy with their surroundings on picosecond or shorter timescales.
-The magnitude and timescale of these interactions that alter and determine the excited state photochemical/physical dynamics.
+The magnitude and timescale of these interactions alter and determine the excited state photochemical/physical dynamics.

 Nanomaterials and their enhancement of photosynthesis